 Engineered vs Solid Hardwood Flooring

 If you are having trouble deciding between an engineered or solid wood product, you are not alone.
 It is one of the most commonly misunderstood flooring facts.
 This simple and concise explanation will point you in the right direction.
+Here are a couple of quick points to keep in mind as you learn more about the differences between these flooring types.

 Construction: Defining the Difference Between Engineered and Solid Hardwood